wacevedo76/vimwiki/Python/ThePythonJourneyman_notes.md

         marks) for quoting srings, useful for incorporating quote marks themselves into strings.
 Python is flexible over which quoting style you use, but you must be consistent when delimiting a particular string

-    - We demostrated that so-called triple quotes, consisting of three consecutive quotation mark characters can be used to delimit a multi-line string.
+    - We demonstrated that so-called triple quotes, consisting of three consecutive quotation mark characters can be used to delimit a multi-line string.
 Traditionally, each quote character is itself a double-quotation mark, although single quotation marks can also be used.

     - We saw how adjacent string literals are implicitly concatenated

     - Python has support for universal newlines, so no matter what platform you' re using it's sufficient to use a single `\n` character, safe in the knowledge that it will be appropriately translated from and to the native newline during I/O

     - Escape sequences provide an alternative means of incorporation newlines and other control characters into leteral strings.

-    - The blackslashes used for escaping can be a hindrance for Windows filesystm paths or regular expressions, so raw strings with an `r` prefix can be used to suppress the escaping mechanism
+    - The backslashes used for escaping can be a hindrance for Windows filesystm paths or regular expressions, so raw strings with an `r` prefix can be used to suppress the escaping mechanism

     - Other types, such as integers, can be converted to strings using the `str()` constructor

     - Individual characters, returned, as one character strings, can e retrieved using square brackets with integer zero-based indices.
     - Strings support a rich variety of operations, such as splitting, through their methods

     - In Python 3, literal strings can contain any Unicode character directly in the source, which is interpreted as UTF-8 by default
     - The `bytes` type has many of the capabilities of strings, but it is a sequence as bytes rather than a sequence of Unicode code points.

     - `bytes` literals are prefixed with a lowercase `b`

     - To convert between string and bytes instances we use the `encode()` method of `str` or the `decode()` method of `bytes`, in both cases passing the name of the codec, which we must know in advance